How To Roast A Chicken

 Also see: How to Brine a Chicken

-- Remove the neck and giblets (heart, gizzard, liver) from the chicken's body cavity and pat the bird dry, inside and out, with paper towels.
+- Remove the neck and giblets from the chicken's body cavity and pat the bird dry, inside and out, with paper towels.

 - Smear the outside and inside of the chicken with butter, then season with Kosher salt and freshly ground black pepper — both inside and out.

 - Roughly chop about half an onion and a single celery stalk and a single medium carrot.
-Scatter these chopped veggies (known as mirepoix) at the bottom of a roasting pan.
+Scatter these chopped veggies at the bottom of a roasting pan.
+These vegetables will be used for making the gravy later on.

 - Set a roasting rack over the chopped veggies and place the chicken (breast-side-up) onto the rack.

-- Remove the roasting pan from the oven, carefully lift out the rack with the roasted chicken on it and transfer the bird to a clean cutting board.
-Let it rest there, covered with foil, for about 10 minutes before carving.
+- When the chicken is done, remove the roasting pan from the oven, carefully lift out the rack with the roasted chicken on it and transfer the bird to a clean cutting board.
+Let it rest there for 20 minutes, uncovered, while you make the gravy.

 - For an even juicier roasted chicken, push lumps of butter under the skin before roasting it.